Local Tax Return is Due April 15

 Their first fundraiser to cover the expenses of the project will be a golf tournament on 18 October at the Wedgewood Golf Club, 4875 Limeport Pike, Coopersburg, PA 18036.

 Moore Township will be celebrating its 250th anniversary in the year 2015.
 Founded in 1765 the Township has grown to approximately 9,600 residents.
 The celebration will be held on August 29 & 30, 2015 at the Moore Township Recreation Center.
 There will be lots of exciting things to do and view.
 We will be having a 5k race to start off the events, and then there will be a hot air balloon lift off by the football field.
 There will be an antique tractor parade through parts of the Township.
 We have booked several area bands including, Crazy Hearts, Dersire and Friends.
 The Grandmaster pipe organ will be on display for your listening pleasure on Saturday.
 There will be a kids park for their enjoyment as well as many exhibits and tours of the Townships historical sites by the Historical Commission.
 The Boy Scouts will be having a camporee during the weekend, as well as buck skinners and civil war participants.
 We are in the process of having the Army National Guard here with many pieces of equipment for your enjoyment.
 The first Moore Township Hot Dog eating contest will be held on Saturday afternoon.
 State Representative Marcia Hahn and Julie Harhart will be on hand for the festivities.
 The culmination of Saturday will be a FIREWORKS display to end the evening.
 Stop by and take in the sights and sounds of Moore Townships 250th anniversary.
 Don't forget to pick up your hand made crocks and steins, which have been crafted by Westerwald Pottery, and each one is totally different than the other.
-They are on sale at the Township Building, Lattemanns Corner Store, and at the National Penn Bank in Moorestown.
+They are on sale at the Township Building, Lattemanns Corner Store, and at the National Penn Bank in Moorestown and at the Southmoore Pharmacy.
 The cost is $20.00 each.
 We also have T-Shirts on sale commemorating the anniversary for $15.00 & $20.00 each also on sale at the Township Building.

 The Moore Township Recreation Center is again doing the "Walk In The Park".
 Come out and walk with your friends starting December 4th on Tuesdays, Thursdays, and Saturdays from 6:00pm until 8:00pm.